ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

     ```

     Here, the 3 stages are specified in the pipeline.
 Input is specified as beats and listens to port 5044.
-    A grok filter is used to structure the Ballerina logs and the output is specified to push to Elasticsearch on
+    A Grok filter is used to structure the Ballerina logs and the output is specified to push to Elasticsearch on
     `elasticsearch:9200`.

-4. Start the Logstash container by the following command.
+4. Start the Logstash container by executing the following command.

     ```bash
     $ docker run -h logstash --name logstash --link elasticsearch:elasticsearch -it --rm -v /tmp/pipeline:/usr/share/logstash/pipeline/ -p 5044:5044 docker.elastic.co/logstash/logstash:6.5.1